kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 Camera switching will also be tested with localization.
 Because of USB limitations, only two cameras can be turned on at once.
 Therefore if a camera can not see the AR tags, it turns off.
-If a camera can see the AR tags, then that camera will be used until the robot rotates in such as way the camera losses the tags.
+If a camera can see the AR tags, then that camera will be used until the robot rotates in such as way the camera loses the tags.
 Then the camera will shut off and the remaining cameras are cycled through until the AR tags are picked up again.
 This algorithm is initially tested with the cardboard cutout holding the cameras and simply rotating it so different cameras have to be used, ensuring data is always being sent out from at least one camera.
+This testing will later be combined with physically testing the location data on the field once the cameras are properly mounted.

 Navigation
 ~~~~~~~~~~